Everest Three Passes Trek

 Everest Three High Passes Trek Cost

-The cost of the Everest 3 High Pass Trek is higher compared to Everest Base Camp and other treks like the Manaslu Circuit and Annapurna Base Camp due to the difficulty of traversing high passes.
+The cost of the Everest 3 High Pass Trek is higher than that of Everest Base Camp and other treks like the Manaslu Circuit and Annapurna Base Camp due to the difficulty of crossing high passes.

 Our Everest Three High Pass Trek Package costs start from $1500 and go up to $1950 and above.
-The pricing is influenced by several factors such as group size and travel season.
-See below for our group price offers.
+Pricing is influenced by several factors, including group size and travel season.
+Please take a look below for our group price offers.

 2 People Group $1650 Per person